klarkdannn/web_app_to_do_list/README.md

 # web_app_to_do_list
 Hi!
 Write down all the changes here
-This way it will be convenient to view through GUI Bash(Git).
+This way it will be convenient to view through GUI Bash(Git)

+New Folders